Skip to content

 PD=(12V5V)×0.7A=4.9W5WP_D = (12\,\text{V} - 5\,\text{V}) \times 0.7\,\text{A} = 4.9\,\text{W} \approx 5\,\text{W}

-• θJC=3.0°C/W\theta_{JC} = 3.0\,°\text{C/W}
+• θJC=3.0°C/W\theta_{JC} = 3.0\,°\text{C/W} — typical for a TO-220 package

-Plugging into the equation:
+Plug everything into the equation:

 θSA(max)=1255053.00.5=15.03.00.5=11.5°C/W\theta_{SA(max)} = \frac{125 - 50}{5} - 3.0 - 0.5 = 15.0 - 3.0 - 0.5 = 11.5\,°\text{C/W}

 So you need a heatsink rated at 11.5°C/W11.5\,°\text{C/W} or lower.
-A standard stamped aluminum TO-220 heatsink in the range of 8–10 °C/W would work and give you some margin.
+A standard stamped aluminum TO-220 heatsink in the 8–10 °C/W range would work here and give you some margin.
+Let's verify the actual junction temperature if you use a heatsink rated at 10°C/W10\,°\text{C/W}:

 TJ=50+5×(3.0+0.5+10.0)=50+67.5=117.5°CT_J = 50 + 5 \times (3.0 + 0.5 + 10.0) = 50 + 67.5 = 117.5\,°\text{C}

-That gives a thermal margin of:
+That gives you a thermal margin of:

 ΔT=125117.5=7.5°C\Delta T = 125 - 117.5 = 7.5\,°\text{C}

 Is 7.5 °C enough margin?
-For a benign commercial environment, probably yes.
-For a design that sees vibration, altitude, or occasional solar loading, you'd want more — and you might derate to TJ(max)=100°CT_{J(max)} = 100\,°\text{C}, which would require a significantly better heatsink or a design change.
+Depends on your application.
+For a benign commercial environment with controlled temperature, probably yes.
+But if your design sees vibration, altitude changes, occasional solar loading, or extended operation at high ambient temps, you'd want more headroom.
+Many engineers derate to TJ(max)=100°CT_{J(max)} = 100\,°\text{C} in those situations, which would require either a significantly better heatsink or a fundamental design change — maybe switching to a buck converter instead of burning 5 W continuously.

 Understanding the Temperature Rating Options